The Top 4 Business-Selling Myths

 - Can I prepare professional marketing materials that accurately reflect the company I own?

 - Do I know where to advertise and network to find the right buyer?

 If you can answer yes to all these questions, you’ve got a good shot.
 But most business owners looking to sell benefit greatly from the services an experienced Business Broker can provide.

 Certainly, an owner wants to be sure he or she is mentally and emotionally prepared to sell.
 But personal readiness is just one factor.
 Economic factors can have a significant impact on the sale of a business.

-Sale prices can be affected by industry consolidation, interest rates, unemployment and many other economic measures.
-Talk with a professional and aim to sell when your personal goals and market conditions align.
+Sale prices can be affected by customer concentration, product concentration, operating structure, aging technology, industry consolidation, interest rates and many other economic measures.
+Talk with a professional Business Broker and aim to sell when your personal goals, the value of your business and market conditions are favorably aligned.